tgm-team/tgm/README.md

    - Supports **node-, link-, and graph-level prediction**.

 > \[!TIP\]
-> Check out [our paper](https://tgm.readthedocs.io/) for more information and technical details.
+> Check out [our paper](https://tgm.readthedocs.io/) for technical details.

 ### Minimal Example

-Here’s a basic workflow demonstrating how to setup and train TGCN for dynamic node property prediction on `tgbl-trade`:
+Here’s a basic example demonstrating how to train TGCN for dynamic node property prediction on `tgbl-trade`:

 ```python
 import torch